Knotx/knotx/README.md

 - **mock.data.root** - relative (to knotx-mocks/src/main/resources) path where mocked JSON responses are located on local storage
 - **http.port** - HTTP Port the mock service is listening to.

-Please mind that this an example that depicts a valid setup of Sample monolith application is not fit for use in production environments.
+Please mind that this an example that depicts a valid setup of the Sample monolith application and it is not fit for use in production environments.
 To learn how to configure Knot.x for use in production, see the [Production](#configuration-1) section.

 # Features